 - Class Representative: The (probably auto-biographical) protagonist of Bethlehem struggles with her identity as one of these.

-- The Nineties: Aside from being most closely associated with this decade (and not having done much of note in the decade since), Cole's song Amen invokes many of the cultural tropes and public figures of the decade.
+- The '90s: Aside from being most closely associated with this decade (and not having done much of note in the decade since), Cole's song "Amen" invokes many of the cultural tropes and public figures of the decade.

-- Precision F-Strike: "Throwing Stones", for one example.
+- Precision F-Strike: "Throwing Stones", "Tiger" and "Feelin' Love", for a few example.